I've applied to join the Guardian family, what happens now?

 How much will it cost me per week?

 Licence fees vary depending on location, condition of property and size of rooms.
 On average our Licence fees are around 40-50% below the level payable for a traditional rental and often include all bills.

 If you have the supporting documentation referred to in 1, please complete the <a href="/apply/">Guardian Application Form</a>.
 If we have an available space in your preferred location, we will contact you to arrange a suitability screening to ensure our client’s needs and our standards are met.

 Who can become a Live-in Guardian and join our Guardian family?

 If you are over 21, in full-time employment and are able to provide 2 character references (one from your employer, or client if self-employed and one from your existing Landlord), 3 months' bank statements or payslips and proof of address and photo ID, you are eligible to apply to join our Guardian family.

 What is a Holding Deposit and when do I need to pay it?

-If you wish to secure a room (during or after a viewing), you will be asked to pay a non-refundable holding deposit of between £50-£100 (depending on the value of the room) .
+If you wish to secure a room (during or after a viewing), you will be asked to pay a non-refundable holding deposit equivalent to one week's License Fee.
 This can be paid either in cash (the guardian team member who is conducting the viewing will issue you with a receipt), or online (you will be given our bank details).
 This holding deposit will secure your room for a pre-agreed period of time and will be deducted from your initial payment.
 If you choose to withdraw your application, or have lied within your application, then you are not entitled to get your deposit back.